-I am a NDSEG fellow, a Qualcomm Innovation Fellow, a NSF EAPSI fellow, and a Facebook Fellowship finalist.
-My work has won a best paper award at UbiComp, a best paper honorable mention at CHI, and an honorable mention for the NSA's Best Scientific Cybersecurity Paper.
-My work has also been covered by the popular press, including features on The Atlantic, The Huffington Post, The Financial Times, Slate and other significant media outlets.
+I am a NDSEG fellow, a Qualcomm Innovation Fellow and a NSF EAPSI fellow.
+My work has won a best paper award at UbiComp, two best paper honorable mentions at CHI, and an honorable mention for the NSA's Best Scientific Cybersecurity Paper.
+My work has also been covered by the popular press, including features on The Atlantic, The Huffington Post, Forbes, The Financial Times, Slate and other significant media outlets.
 I am also very fortunate to have been awarded a NSF CRII grant to support my work as a new investigator.

 I am teaching a new course on Usable Privacy & Security Research in the spring semester of 2019.
 Students may access the course website here.